ACM40960/project-project-in-maths-modelling/README.md

   <em>Figure 5.
 Prediction examples on a sample BlackBear image.
 The top-left shows the YOLOv8n baseline, which produces duplicate bounding boxes with lower confidence.
 In contrast, attention-based variants and those with the Efficient3DBB head (other panels) suppress duplicates and increase confidence scores.</em>
 </div>

-The prediction examples below compared detection results for different model variants on a sample *BlackBear* image.
+The prediction examples above compared detection results for different models on a sample *BlackBear* image.
 In this case, the baseline YOLOv8n (top-left) produces duplicate bounding boxes with low confidence scores.
 After adding attention, or attention combined with the custom detection head, the duplicate boxes are removed and confidence scores increase.
-This highlights the effectiveness of combining attention with a specialized detection head.
+This highlights the effectiveness of combining attention with an improved detection head.

 ## Project Poster